Court of Arbitration for Sport register Manchester City’s appeal against two-year European ban

 The Premier League club have vowed to fight the sanction imposed by UEFA on February 14 for breaching financial fair play regulations.
 Although CAS did not indicate a time-frame for the appeal process, it is expected to take several months.

-In a statement, CAS said: “The Court of Arbitration for Sport has registered an appeal filed by Manchester City football club against the Union of European Football Associations (UEFA).”
+In a statement, CAS said: “The Court of Arbitration for Sport has registered an appeal filed by Manchester City football club against the Union of European Football Associations.”

+City face losing hundreds of millions of pounds in prize money, TV revenue, gate receipts and sponsorship income should their appeal against the ban fail.
+Last week City Football Group CEO Ferran Soriano said the club hoped to have their appeal heard by CAS before the start of next season’s Champions League.

+He said UEFA’s charges against the club of overstating their sponsorship revenue between 2012 and 2016 and failing to cooperate with an investigation were “simply not true.”